ilievladiulian/AMES_regression/readme.txt

 OTHER

-The score obtained for predicting the 'SalePrice' of the test.csv data on Kaggle in the 'House Prices: Advanced Regression Techniques' challenge was:
+The score obtained for predicting the 'SalePrice' of the data/test.csv data on Kaggle in the 'House Prices: Advanced Regression Techniques' challenge was:

 RMSE = 0.16677